Light from darkness: history of a hot dark sector: Comments on numerical solutions

 \section{Comments on numerical solutions}

 In the body of the text, we focused on approximate analytical solutions and their comparison to the numerical solutions depicted in fig.\ref{fig:evolution}.
 Here we add some brief comments on our numerical resolution of eqs.(\ref{eq:continuity}-\ref{eq:HSenergytransfer}).
 We solve for $\rho'$, $n'$ and $\rho$ and define from these quantities the temperature $T$ of the VS, a proxy for the same quantity $T'$ for the HS and finally the chemical potential $\mu'$.
 Other quantities, like entropy densities, are obtained using standard but general equilibrium relations, eg $s' = (\rho' + p' - \mu' n')/T'$.
-For $T' \hat = \langle E'\rangle/3$ (MB), we found convenient to define it through $T' = p'/n' = w' \rho'/n'$, where the HS equation of state, $p' = w' \rho'$, is approximated by (\ref{eq:approx_w}), a simple function that smoothly interpolates between the relativistic and non-relativistic regimes of the dark photons.
+For $T' \hat = \langle E'\rangle/3$ (MB), we found convenient to define it through $T' = p'/n' = w' \rho'/n'$, where the HS equation of state, $p' = w' \rho'$, is approximated by (\ref{eq:approx_w}), see appendix \ref{app:DEs}.
 As the system evolves, the dark photons can develop a non-zero chemical potential $\mu'$, which can be read out from $n'$ or $\rho'$ once $T'$ is determined.
 This is the case when the dark photons become non-relativistic as they are free streaming, and so, more abundant than their thermal equilibrium value.
 In that case, the temperature evolves as $T' \approx 1/a^2$ and their chemical potential as $\mu' - m' \propto T'/T'_{\rm nr}$ \cite{Kolb:1990vq}.

 A non-zero chemical potential can also arise for relativistic dark photons.
 This is in particular the case when the HS and the VS approach thermalization.
-This is related to the bumpy features around $\xi$ approaches $1$ that are visible in the numerical solutions in fig.~\ref{fig:evolution}.
+This is related to the bumpy features around $\xi$ approaches $1$ that are visible in the numerical solutions (see the left panels of fig.~\ref{fig:evolution}).
 To gain some understanding of the origin of these features, we combine Eqs.\eqref{eq:HSnumber} and \eqref{eq:HSenergytransfer}.
 Neglecting the inverse process and using $K_1(x')/K_2(x') \approx x'/2$ and $\rho'/n' \approx 3T'$ gives the following equation for $T'$,